 When Do Shih Tzus Shed?

-Throughout the year, Shih Tzu’s shed hair in this hair growth and loss cycle.
+Throughout the year, Shih Tzu sheds hair in this hair growth and loss cycle.

 Conclusion / Summary

 Shih Tzu’s shed year-round, losing just ten to fifteen percent of their hair at one time.
-Genetics, health, regularity of grooming, diet, and the seasons all affect shedding patterns.
+Genetics, health, regularity of grooming, diet, and seasons affect shedding patterns.